mussa-shirazi-imply/imply-kubernetes/README.md

 ```

-update the [mysql](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml#L55) section with postgress config .
-We have arleady updated as part of this repo. but incase you pulled the latest repo then you need to update [section](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml#L55)
+Update the [MySQL](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml#L55) section with the Postgres configuration.
+We have already updated this as part of the repository.
+But in case you pulled the latest repository, you need to update this [section](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml#L55).

 ```
 metadataStore: